Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 public static void handleNotificationResponse(final Intent intent, final boolean applicationOpened, final String customActionId);
 ```

-* _intent_ - Intent which contains information related to messageId and data.
+* _intent_ - An object which contains information related to messageId and data.
-* _applicationOpened_ - boolean values denoting whether the application was opened or not.
+* _applicationOpened_ - A boolean value that denotes whether the application was opened or not.
-* _actionId_ - String values denoting the id of the custom action.
+* _actionId_ - A string value that denotes the ID of the custom action.

 #### Example